masbad123/auto-claim-faucet/README.md

 npm start
 ```

-The script will open a browser, navigate to the faucet page, fill in the wallet address and reCAPTCHA token, and click the claim button if the delay has been met.
+The script will open a browser, navigate to the faucet page, fill in the wallet address and reCAPTCHA token, and click the claim button if the delay has been met for each account.

 ## Notes